Battle of Gagra (1919): Background

-In December 1918, Denikin capitalized on the Armeno-Georgian War by seizing, without any resistance, some of the disputed territory in the Sochi district that was previously occupied by Georgia.
-However, Britain continued to support the status quo and dictated that Denikin should not make any further advances to the Georgian-controlled territories in the south.
-Denikin was displeased that Britain was "disposing of Russian territory" without his consent and felt that the British were turning a blind eye to Georgia's recent alliance with Germany.
-He decided to ignore Britain's demands and proceeded to cross the Loo River on February 6, 1919.
-Denikin was able to capture the entire Sochi district in four days, pushing Georgia back to the Bzyb River.
-Gagra was also captured by the White forces.
+In December 1918, Denikin took advantage of the Armeno-Georgian War to seize, without resistance, part of the disputed territory in the Sochi district previously occupied by Georgia.
+Britain, however, continued to support the status quo and instructed Denikin not to advance further into Georgian-controlled territory to the south.
+Denikin resented what he regarded as Britain's unauthorized "disposal of Russian territory" and accused the British of turning a blind eye to Georgia's recent alliance with Germany.
+He consequently disregarded British demands and crossed the Loo River on February 6, 1919.
+Within four days, Denikin's forces captured the entire Sochi district, forcing Georgian forces back to the Bzyb River.
+Gagra was also captured by White forces.

-Denikin believed that Britain had sided with the Georgians and never forgave them for this perceived offense.
-Meanwhile, Georgia blamed Britain for allowing the Russians to attack.
+Denikin believed that Britain had sided with Georgia and never forgave the British for what he regarded as a betrayal.
+Georgia, meanwhile, blamed Britain for allowing the White forces to attack.
 As a result, British authority was undermined on both sides of the conflict.
-Although the parties understood that Britain desired to maintain the status quo, it became clear that Britain would not take action to restore it by force.
-The White Army and the People's Guard of Georgia faced each other on the Bzyb River, while Britain placed its garrison along the riverbank to separate the sides.
+Although both parties understood that Britain sought to preserve the status quo, it became clear that Britain was unwilling to use force to restore it.
+The White Army and the People's Guard of Georgia confronted each other along the Bzyb River, while Britain stationed a garrison along the riverbank to separate the opposing forces.

-On April 9, 1919, General George Milne, the commander of the British Expeditionary Force, notified Denikin that they requested Georgia to move its troops down the Bzyb River line.
-However, due to Britain's inaction and the weakening of its authority by this time, Milne's requests carried little weight.
+On April 9, 1919, General George Milne, commander of the British Expeditionary Force, informed Denikin that Britain had requested Georgia to withdraw its troops to the Bzyb River line.
+However, by this time, British inaction had significantly weakened its authority, and Milne's request carried little weight.

-Georgian Foreign Minister Evgeni Gegechkori tried to lobby to the British forces the Georgian offensive to retake Sochi district for Georgia.
-According to a report of the meeting of the Georgian People's Guard, Gegechkori was notified that the British asked Denikin to withdraw his forces, although in no avail.
-Gegechkori reported that the Britain's attitude towards Denikin worsened, and they diminished their supplies to the White forces.
-The Field Staff of the People's Guard demanded the offensive, although it was not supported by the Georgian government, which thought that the operation would not improve the situation and even the successful offensive would bring only insignificant results.
-The Main Stuff of the People's Guard voted against offensive on 11 April.
+Georgian Foreign Minister Evgeni Gegechkori sought to secure British support for a Georgian offensive to retake the Sochi district.
+According to the minutes of a meeting of the Main Staff of the People's Guard of Georgia, Gegechkori, who attended the meeting, reported that the British had asked Denikin to withdraw his forces, but that the request had been ignored.
+He also stated that Britain's attitude toward Denikin had deteriorated and that it had reduced its supplies to the White forces.
+The Field Staff of the People's Guard nevertheless called for an offensive, while the Georgian government opposed the operation, arguing that it was unlikely to improve the situation and that even a successful offensive would yield only limited gains.
+On April 11, the Main Staff of the People's Guard voted against launching the offensive.